-We are committed to providing safe, convenient and clear information on the project and we will be holding a further, full formal public consultation later in the year.
+We are committed to providing safe, convenient and clear information on the Project and we will be holding a further, formal public consultation later in the year.

-At this time, more developed and detailed plans will be shared, along with an overview of the Environmental Impact Assessment (EIA) work which will have identified any potential environmental impacts.
+At this time, more developed and detailed plans will be shared, along with an overview of the EIA work which will have identified any potential environmental impacts.